Adult Mental Health

 Assertive Community Treatment

 An integral part of the SMI Team is the ACT (Assertive Community Treatment) Team.
 ACT provides intensive wrap-around treatment for those who do not benefit from traditional outpatient services.
-The team works with consumers who have difficulties in areas of life such as work, social relationships, residential independence, money management, and physical health and wellness and focuses on serving individuals with co-occurring diagnoses including medical and substance abuse comorbidity.
+The team works with members who have difficulties in areas of life such as work, social relationships, residential independence, money management, and physical health and wellness and focuses on serving individuals with co-occurring diagnoses including medical and substance abuse comorbidity.

 The ACT team consists of a registered nurse who works closely with the medical staff for effective client care, a therapist, a care manager, vocation specialist and peers who work with the client on a wide range of skills.

-The SMI and the General Mental Health teams facilitate several groups that all TGC consumers are welcome to attend.
+The SMI and the General Mental Health teams facilitate several groups that all TGC members are welcome to attend.
 Each group is facilitated by a team member who specializes in the purpose/topic of their specific group.
 You can view an updated group schedule on our campus.

 Group topics include: